Last updated on August 31st, 2025 at 05:40 pm

 Examples of Positive Self-talk

-Positive self-talk can come in many forms owing to the circumstance or situation.
+Positive self-talk can come in many forms, owing to the circumstances or situation.

 Examples of positive self-talk are affirmations, gratitude statements, motivational phrases, encouraging self-talk, and confidence-building statements.